Using the Magical 4 B's for a Better Life Not Just for Bedtime

 Becoming

-Becoming symbolises the journey of growth and self-discovery.
+Becoming symbolizes the journey of growth and self-discovery.
 Each child is unique, and their path to becoming who they are meant to be will differ.
 Our role as parents is to support them in exploring their identities and passions.

 Encourage your child to try new activities.
 This could include signing them up for:

-• A local sports team
+A local sports team

-• Craft classes
+Craft classes

-• Scouts or drama groups
+Scouts or drama groups

 Such opportunities help them discover their strengths, paving the way for future successes.
 The aim is not to mold them but to champion their self-discovery journey.